Learn what it takes to become a CRNA.

 Many CRNAs also take on administrative duties such as ordering medications, managing finances, and training new staff.
 They might act as instructors for development courses, hold positions with state boards of nursing, or be involved in organizations that set standards for the medical field.

-Salary & Job Outlook
+CRNA Salary & Job Outlook

 |Career||Median Annual Salary|

 How to Get Ahead in Your Career as a CRNA

 Specializing can open the door for greater opportunities, with popular concentrations including obstetrics, pediatrics, neurosurgery, cardiovascular, and dental surgery, among others.
-Professional organizations designed for these specialties can also be beneficial when it comes to networking and applying for jobs.
+Professional organizations for these specialties can also be beneficial when it comes to networking and applying for jobs.

 Where you work can affect what you make.
 Salaries in the metro areas with the top pay are all above $200,000, says the BLS.